unpoly/unpoly2-slides/slides.md

 Accepting a layer explictly
 ===========================

-If you want to be *really direct*, give a link an `[up-accept]` attribute.\
+If you want to be *really direct*, assign an `[up-accept]` attribute to a link in an overlay.\
-The link's overlay will be closed when the link is clicked:
+The link's layer will be closed when the link is clicked:

 ```html
 <a href='/users/5' up-accept='{ "id": 5 }'>Choose user #5</a>